nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 #### 4.4.2 File-System Backups

-File Backup System design issues
+File Backup System design issues:
 1. Should the entire file system be backed up or only part of it?
 2. it is wasteful to back up files that have not changed since the last backup
 3. Since big amount of data are typically dumped, it may be desirable to compress the data before writing them to tape.